Mardi Gras Indians: The first Mardi Gras

 The first recorded slave dances on plantations in Louisiana were recorded by the French in 1732.
 Archival records documented the first enslaved Africans apparently dressing as Indigenous people in a celebratory dance called Mardi Gras in 1746.
 In 1771, free men of color held Mardi Gras in maroon camps and in the city's back areas.
 Some of these men wore their masks to balls, causing the Spanish administration to prohibit Black people from attending the balls or from wearing masks and feathers.
 As a result, Black revelers confined their parades and celebrations to Congo Square and Black neighborhoods.
 Author and photographer Michael P. Smith quotes Brassea as stating: "By 1781, under Spanish rule, the attorney general warned the City Commission of problems arising from 'a great number of free negroes and slaves who, with the pretext of the Carnival season, mask and mix in bands passing through the streets looking for the dance-halls.'"
 In 1804 and 1813, a German American and Swiss traveler saw Black men dressed in "oriental" and Native American attire wearing Turkish turbans of various colors.

-In the late 18th century, Spanish officials increased immigration and trade in the lower Mississippi valley by granting French merchants permission to import enslaved people from Saint-Domingue and other Caribbean islands.
-American merchants in New Orleans invested in capital by importing enslaved people from the colonies of the British West Indies, such as Jamaica.
+In the late 18th century, Spanish officials increased immigration and trade in the lower Mississippi valley by granting French merchants permission to transport enslaved people from Saint-Domingue and other Caribbean islands.
+American merchants in New Orleans invested in capital by transporting enslaved people through the port from the colonies of the British West Indies, such as Jamaica.
 After the abolition of the transatlantic slave trade in 1807, the port of New Orleans became the center of the slave trade in the United States before the American Civil War.
 Enslaved people were brought from other southern states to supply the demand for labor on the plantations.
 In addition, during and after the Haitian Revolution, enslavers fled the island of Hispaniola, bringing their enslaved Africans with them to New Orleans.

-In 1810, free and enslaved Haitian refugees came to New Orleans from Cuba, thus doubling the local enslaved population and tripling the population of free people of color.
-The port received immigrants from Cuba, Germany, Ireland, and the rest of the Caribbean.
-Carnival cultures from Haiti, Jamaica and other parts of the West Indies blended with festival traditions in local Black communities.
-Influences such as Jonkonnu, Rara, Gaga, Canboulet, and others came from the West Indies.
+In 1810, White Creoles, free Mixed Race Creoles and their enslaved came to New Orleans from Saint Domingue now known as Haiti, thus doubling the local enslaved population and tripling the population of free people of color.
+The port received immigrants from Cuba, Germany, Ireland, and the rest of Europe and the Caribbean that migrated all throughout the United States.
+Carnival culture, stemming from European lent customs was seen to exist not just in New Orleans, but also in Haiti, Jamaica and other parts of the West Indies these festival traditions have been customary in certain Black countries and local communities.
+Jonkonnu, Rara, Gaga, Canboulet, and others are festival traditions in the West Indies.